Bridging the Domain Gap: Self-Supervised 3D Scene Understanding with Foundation Models

 where $P_{mask}$ represents the ground truth of masked points.

 \paragraph{Foreground-aware Masking and Patch Dropping.}

 The Point-MAE~\cite{pang2022masked} relies on a random masking strategy, resulting in dispersed attention across the entire image and insufficient focus on foreground objects.
 This dispersion of attention can lead to the model wasting computational resources on unimportant background elements, thereby leading to weaker learned representations.
 Moreover, the Point-MAE's approach to reconstructing all masked tokens, including those from the background, may further weaken representation learning as the model overly concentrates on the background due to the foreground-background imbalance.
-While I2P-MAE~\cite{zhang2022learning} proposed a method to utilize 2D semantic saliency maps to guide the masking of point tokens for 3D instances for classification tasks, the question of how to effectively guide 3D scene masking remains an open area of exploration.
+Although MAE~\cite{zhang2022learning} has suggested using 2D semantic saliency maps to guide the masking of point tokens for 3D instances in classification tasks, the problem of effectively guiding 3D scene masking still remains a key research challenge.

 To address those problems, we propose a semantic-guided masking strategy based on segmentation results obtained from foundation models.
 Specifically, for foreground objects obtained from the segmentation mentioned before, we mask a higher percentage $r_f$ of foreground points compared to the whole masking ratio $r_w$.
 This generates a more challenging reconstruction task and forces the model to focus more on foreground objects.
 In addition, instead of inputting all patches $\left\{P_i\right\}_{i=1}^M$ as in Point-MAE, we randomly drop a percentage $r_d$ of background patches to obtain $\left\{P_i\right\}_{i=1}^{N}$ .
-Where $N = r_d*M$.
+Where $N = (1-r_d) \times M$.
 The transformer decoder reconstructs masked point patches by using features from visible tokens and the positional information of both visible patches and mask patches.
 The patches that are dropped will not be reconstructed by the decoder.
 With enough background patches dropped, the decoder sees fewer points to perform the trivial up-sampling, which further improves the 3D representation learning and accelerates the pre-training by reducing the input data.